Reversibility of Whole-Plane SLE: Introduction

 This paper is organized as follows.
 In Section \ref{prelim}, we introduce some symbols and notations.
 In Section \ref{Loewner}, we review several versions of Loewner equations.
 In Section \ref{section-reference}, we define annulus SLE$(\kappa,\Lambda)$ and disc SLE$(\kappa,\Lambda)$ processes, whose growth is affected by one marked boundary point.
-In Section \ref{coupling} we prove that when $\Lambda$ solves (\ref{dot-Lambda=}) or (\ref{dot-Lambda=2}), there is a commutation coupling of two annulus SLE$(\kappa,\Lambda)$ processes.
-In Section \ref{coupling-deg}, we construct a coupling of two whole-plane SLE processes as the limit of the coupling in the previous section.
-In Section \ref{Section-PDE}, we solve PDE (\ref{dot-Lambda=}) using a Feynman-Kac expression.
-In Section \ref{subseq}, we find that for the solution $\Lambda$ given in the previous section, an annulus SLE$(\kappa,\Lambda)$ trace has only one subsequential limit point at the boundary, which is the marked point.
-In Section \ref{Reversibility}, we prove the main theorem as well as the reversibility of skew whole-plane SLE$_\kappa$ processes for $\kappa\in(0,4]$.
-We also obtain a decomposition of an annulus SLE$_\kappa$ process without drift for $\kappa\in(0,6)$ according to the endpoint of the trace.
-In the last section, we find some solutions to (\ref{dot-Lambda=}) and (\ref{dot-Lambda=2}) when $\kappa\in\{0,2,3,4,16/3\}$, which can be expressed in terms of $\HA_I$ and $\HA$.
+In Section \ref{coupling} we prove that when $\Gamma$ solves (\ref{dot-Gamma=}) or (\ref{dot-Gamma=2}), there is a commutation coupling of two annulus SLE$(\kappa,\Lambda)$ processes, where $\Lambda=\kappa\frac{\Gamma'}{\Gamma}$.
+In Section \ref{coupling-deg}, we construct a coupling of two whole-plane SLE processes, which is similar to the coupling in the previous section.
+In Section \ref{Section-PDE}, we solve PDE (\ref{dot-Gamma=}) using a Feynman-Kac expression, and the solution is then used to prove the reversibility of whole-plane SLE$_\kappa$ process.
+In fact, we obtain a slightly more general result: the reversibility of skew whole-plane SLE$_\kappa$ processes for $\kappa\in(0,4]$.
+In the last section, we find some solutions to the PDE for $\Gamma$ and $\Lambda$ when $\kappa\in\{0,2,3,4,16/3\}$, which can be expressed in terms of well-known special functions.

 3mm

 \no {\bf Acknowledgements.} I would like to thank Alexander Volberg for his suggestions on transforming PDE (\ref{dot-Gamma-c=}) into (\ref{PDE-Psi*}), and thank Zhen-Qing Chen for his help on Lemma \ref{Lemma-inq}.
 I also thank Gregory Lawler for his valuable comments and suggestions.